anvitha03x/ShopFriendlyBotExcel/README.md

 This Excel-based phone shopping bot is a simple and efficient tool for anyone looking to automate the process of searching for phones based on personal preferences.
 By utilizing VBA, the program provides an interactive and easy-to-use interface that guides the user through the decision-making process.

-If you have any questions or need further assistance, feel free to contact me!

----

-This README will give users a clear understanding of how to use and customize the program.
-Let me know if you need any further modifications or details!